 - Consumers often believe if something is rare, it is more desirable and salespeople use this technique to get us to buy (“limited time offer, last chance, Get them while they last”)

 Consumers are influenced by a variety of marketing and advertising strategies.
 In a book called “Compliance”, Dr. Robert Cialdini outlines the common sources of influence on consumers.
-The different sources are briefly described in this graphic but interested readers should refer to the book for more information.

 By paying head to these influences, consumers can avoid making bad decisions regarding how they spend their money.